Analysis on some infinite modules, inner projection, and applications: Arithmetic depth and Syzygetic rigidity

-Now, we proceed to investigate the $\depth$ of inner projections to understand the shape of the Betti diagram and Castelnuovo-Mumford regularity.
-This result looks very surprising when we compare this with the outer projection case.
+Now, we proceed to investigate the $\depth$ of inner projections to understand the shape of the Betti table and Castelnuovo-Mumford regularity.
+In this section we always consider the saturated ideal $I_X$ among ideals defining $X$, because $\depth_R(R/I)=0$ for any defining ideal $I$ which is not saturated.
+The following result looks very surprising when we compare this with the outer projection case (see Remark \ref{depth_remk}).